 I am not sure how it goes in the real world, but if you ask me, I believe that it’s easier to make the audience laugh than it is to make them cry through cinema.
 To laugh, all one needs is good timing, laughable jokes, and above all creative punch lines.
 On the other hand, to make one cry, the person must connect with the movie or the particular scene, he or she is watching.

 Not, everyone can be bound with cheesy storylines with lots of sadness and emotions.
-It requires strong connection and realistic approach with real life experiences to produce a cinematic marvel that would make the audience literally feel for the characters in the movie.
+It requires a strong connection and a realistic approach with real-life experiences to produce a cinematic marvel that would make the audience literally feel for the characters in the movie.

 Hence, today I present a good list of emotional movies produced in Hollywood, that would surely make you beg for more tissue papers.

 All-Time Best Emotional Movies of Hollywood

 Hachi: A Dog’s Tale is a beautiful real life story of a faithful dog named Hachiko, which shows immense love and affection towards his owner, Professor Parker, played by Richard Gere.